Haemorrhoids

 More serious haemorrhoids may be treated with banding.
 This procedure involves cutting off the blood supply to the haemorrhoid using an elastic band.
 The band is tightened around the base of the haemorrhoid until the cells die and the haemorrhoid falls off.

-A surgical procedure called a haemorrhoidectomy may be carried out under general anaesthetic.
+A surgical procedure called a haemorrhoidectomy may be carried out under general anaesthesia.

-Speak to your GP to determine the best treatment for you.
+Consult your GP to determine the most suitable treatment for you.

 How can I prevent Haemorrhoids?

 There are a few simple ways you can prevent haemorrhoids.
-Making sure you eat a healthy and balanced diet, exercise regularly and stay hydrated can all contribute in the prevention of piles.
+Ensuring you eat a healthy and balanced diet, exercise regularly, and stay hydrated can all contribute to the prevention of haemorrhoids.

-Ensuring you are getting enough fibrous food in your diet can reduce your chances of becoming constipated.
-Plant foods such as fruits, vegetables, nuts, seeds, wholegrain bread and cereal, wholewheat, oats and beans are rich in fibre and help to maintain a healthy colon.
+Getting enough fibrous food in your diet can reduce your chances of becoming constipated.
+Plant foods, such as fruits, vegetables, nuts, seeds, whole-grain bread and cereal, whole wheat, oats, and beans, are rich in fibre and help maintain a healthy colon.

-Lowering your intake of caffeine and alcohol and ensuring you are consuming enough water will keep your bowels working as they should.
+Lowering your intake of caffeine and alcohol, and ensuring you consume enough water, will help keep your bowels functioning as they should.

-Delaying the need to defecate can result in constipation which, in turn, can cause piles.
+Delaying the need to defecate can result in constipation, which, in turn, can lead to haemorrhoids.
 Going to the toilet when you need to keep your digestive system moving.

 Resources